Sovereign Gold Bond vs Physical Gold: What Should You Invest In?

 Safety and Security

 SGBs are not associated with market conditions.
 So, they offer guaranteed returns.
-As per the RBI guidelines, the interest rate is fixed at 2.5% per annum.
+The interest rate is fixed at 2.5% annually per the RBI guidelines.
 The interest is paid on a half-yearly basis.
-Notably, this interest rate is over and above the gains/losses from gold price appreciation/depreciation.
+Notably, this interest rate exceeds the gains/losses from gold price appreciation/depreciation.

 Read More: Sovereign Gold Bond Benefits: Key Things to Know

 Investing in Sovereign Gold Bonds is also safer than investing in physical gold.
-As all you get is a paper certificate, you need not protect your investment from burglary/theft.
+When comparing SGB vs. physical gold, you need not protect your SGBs from burglary/theft since you only get a paper certificate, as opposed to physical gold.

 Suitable for long-term investment

 SGBs have a tenure of eight years from the date of issue.
-So, if you are looking for a long-term investment with guaranteed returns, you should consider investing in SGBs.
-In addition, premature redemption is allowed after five years and you can also sell in the secondary market if liquidity is needed.
+So, if you want a long-term investment with guaranteed returns, you should consider investing in SGBs.
+In addition, premature redemption is allowed after five years, and you can also sell in the secondary market if liquidity is needed.

 Ease of investment